 The Virginia Lakes & Watersheds Association

-Schnabel Engineering and the Virginia Department of Conservation and Recreation (VDCR) Dam Safety Program invite you to attend the annual Dam Owner Training Workshop.
+The Virginia Department of Conservation and Recreation (VDCR) Dam Safety Program invite you to attend the Dam Owner Training Workshop.
 During this one-day training workshop, you will have sessions on a variety of topics geared toward updating and keeping you abreast of dam related regulations.

 Welcome!
 The Virginia Lakes and Watersheds Association serves to conduct scientific and educational efforts to protect the quality and uses of Virginia Lakes and Watersheds.
 We are organized and operate as a corporation within Section 501(c)(3) of the Internal Revenue Code.
 We invite you to explore our website to learn more about how we work to ensure the cleanlieness and safety of the Commonwealth's natural watersheds.